Solving typical toddler sleep problems, part 2

 helps with sleeping longer in the morning.
 On the contrary, the

 restless sleep from being over-tired easily results in earlier mornings.

 Use the early sleepy signs as discussed right above.
 Whenever in doubt,

 go as early as still practical for you and reasonable for your child.

-Remember to give new bedtimes enough time to set before changing again
+Remember to give new bedtimes enough time to settle before changing again

 or giving up.
-Detailed guidelines for changing bedtimes are in the No-Tears Sleeping Through guide.
+Detailed guidelines for changing bedtimes are in my Overcome Frequent Waking guide.